belzecue/RabidTunes-rabid-hole-punch-server/README.md

 ## Problems when communicating with other peers

 Just like with the relay server it could happen that some problems arise when communicating with other peers, even with what we did to try to mitigate issues.
-A few common problems you can have are:
+A few common problems you may have:

 ### Some client peers are not reachable

-If a peer does not receive any greeting in the greetings phase, they can consider that they are unreachable and unfortunately, this holepunch system is not a good fit for them
+If a peer does not receive any greeting in the greetings phase, they can consider that they are unreachable and unfortunately, this hole punch system is not a good fit for them

 ### Host is unreachable

-Imagine some peers receive greets from each other so they have enough greetings to confirm their own port, but when reaching the confirmations phase, the host never confirms its own port.
+Imagine some peers receive greets from each other, so they have enough greetings to confirm their own port, but when reaching the confirmations phase, the host never confirms its own port.
 This is a problem because you cannot have a multiplayer match without a host.
 A possible solution to this (which is not implemented right now in the Godot plugin by the way) is to change the player that will act as the host on the fly, although it can be difficult since every player should decide who will be the new host.

 # Credits